-Lebanon plans to charge for WhatsApp calls: minister
+Lebanon proposes charges for WhatsApp calls

 Lebanon has one of the world’s highest debt burdens, low growth and crumbling infrastructure and is facing strains in its financial system from a slowdown in capital inflows.
 The government has declared a state of “economic emergency” and promised steps to ward off a crisis.

-Information Minister Jamal al-Jarrah said on Thursday that cabinet had agreed a charge of 20 cents per day for calls via voice over internet protocol (VoIP), used by applications including Facebook-owned (FB.O) Whatsapp, Facebook calls and FaceTime.
+Information Minister Jamal al-Jarrah said on Thursday that cabinet had agreed a charge of 20 cents per day for calls via voice over internet protocol (VoIP), used by applications including Facebook-owned (FB.O) WhatsApp, Facebook calls and FaceTime.

-The fee could potentially bring in up to $250 million in annual revenues from the country’s estimated 3.5 million VoIP users.
+Prime Minister Saad al-Hariri said the measure was expected to net about $200 million in revenues for the state per year according to a statement from his press office.

+“This applies to all voice-over IP.
+But keep in mind anyone can send voice messages, photos, and videos without any cost,” said Hariri.

 The country has only two service providers, both state-owned, and some of the most costly mobile rates in the region.